Show Your Work

 🔚 Conclusion:

 This book is a great read for someone who is second-guessing themselves on whether to take the step of sharing their work.
-It is focused on creators but doesn’t every work need some creativity.
+It is focused on creators but not every work needs some creativity.

 As the author suggests take advice that you can use and leave the rest.